Old Fort (Purana Qila)

 Delhi’s famous Old Fort (Purana Qila)

-Purana Qila is the inner citadel of the city of Dina-panah, founded by the second Mughal Emperor, Humayun in 1533 and completed five years later.
+Purana Qila is the inner citadel of the city of Dina-panah.
+Old Fort was founded by the second Mughal Emperor, Humayun in 1533 and completed five years later.
 Purana Qila and its environs flourished as the sixth city of Delhi.

-Sher Shah Suri defeated Humayun in 1540, and renamed the fort as Shergarh, and also added several more structures in the complex, during his reign that lasted for the next five years until his death in 1545.
+Sher Shah Suri defeated Humayun in 1540.
+He renamed the fort as Shergarh, and also added several more structures in the complex, during his reign that lasted for the next five years until he died in 1545.

-Hearing about re-capture of Delhi by Humanyun, Hemu, the Hindu Prime Minister – cum – Chief of Army of Adil Shah Suri rushed towards Delhi from Bengal, where he had just quelled a rebellion, defeating and killing Muhhamad Shah, the ruler of Bengal.
-After capturing Agra, Itawah, Kanpur easily, the battle for Delhi took place in Tuglaqabad area on 6th Oct.
-1556, and Hemu, who had won 22 battles spanning entire north India, defeated the forces of Akbar which were led by Tardi Beg Khan.
-Hemu had his ‘Rajyabhishake’ or Coronation at Purana Quila on 7th Oct.
-1556, declared ‘Hindu Raj’ in North India, and was bestowed the title of Samrat Hem Chandra Vikramaditya.
-Hemu, who was slain and killed at the Second battle of Panipat in Nov.
-1556 had his torso hung outside this fort to create terror among Hindus.
+Hearing about the re-capture of Delhi by Humanyun, Hemu, the Hindu Prime Minister – cum – Chief of the Army of Adil Shah Suri rushed towards Delhi from Bengal.
+Where he had just quelled a rebellion, defeating and killing Muhhamad Shah, the ruler of Bengal.
+After capturing Agra, Itawah, and Kanpur easily, the battle for Delhi took place in the Tuglaqabad area on 6th Oct.
+1556, and Hemu had won 22 battles spanning the entire north India.
+He defeated the forces of Akbar which were led by Tardi Beg Khan.
+Hemu celebrated his ‘Rajyabhishake’ or Coronation at Purana Quila on 7th October 1556.
+They declared ‘Hindu Raj’ in North India and bestowed the title of Samrat Hem Chandra Vikramaditya.
+An enemy soldier slew and killed Hemu at the Second Battle of Panipat in November 1556.
+Hemu had his torso hung outside this fort to create terror among Hindus.

 History